CherokeeLanguage/CherokeeLessons.com/content/content/espeak-ng-and-ced-phonetics/index.md

 +++

-(Audio updated 2020-06-10)
+(Audio updated 2020-06-29)

 I've been working on adding Cherokee support to the [espeak-ng](https://github.com/espeak-ng/espeak-ng) speech synthesizer.
 While more work definitely needs done, I think this is a good start.

 I have chosen to use the Cherokee-English Dictionary phonetics, as this is the only written form that indicates both tone and cadence that is in common use.
 Hopefully the results will be good enough at a future date to be able to add pronunciations for all the C.E.D. and Raven Rock entries at the [Cherokee Dictionary Project](https://www.cherokeedictionary.net)

-I have posted here the [espeak-ng](https://github.com/espeak-ng/espeak-ng) output for 100 of the 1,903 conjugated challenges from the [Bound Pronouns](@/apps/bound-pronouns/index.md) app for review by those interested.
+I have posted here the [espeak-ng](https://github.com/espeak-ng/espeak-ng) output for 100 of the conjugated challenges from the [Bound Pronouns](@/apps/bound-pronouns/index.md) app for review by those interested.

 <!-- more -->

 I've been pondering the creation of a basic vocabulary training app using the CED entries as the source in combination with the synthetic speech.
 Your thoughts?
+(Or maybe a classifiers focused app?)

 Comments are welcome.
 Please use the comments box at the bottom of this page.